CitadelCS/hangman_flask_app/README.md

     Richard Owings Jr - Graduate Student MS Computer Science - Initial work and development of project - rowingsjr

-See also the list of contributors who participated in this project.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments

-    Special Ackonwledgment to Dr. Verdicchio for allowing this to be a success.
+    Special Ackonwledgments to Dr. Verdicchio for allowing this to be a success.

 ```bash
 docker